Towards Trapped-Ion Thermometry Using Cavity-Based EIT: Effect of thermal state on cavity EIT linewidth

-To compare the linewidths in the thermal and non-thermal cases, we perform simulations for both scenarios using the same values of $\Omega_c$ as those employed in the analytical plot in \autoref{ome_ana}.
-The thermal simulations are carried out over a range of temperatures to capture the dependence of the cavity linewidth on the ion temperature.
-In \autoref{fig:CEIT_b}, the thermal and non-thermal linewidths are presented, with the analytical linewidths from \autoref{ome_ana} used as the reference on the x-axis.

-We observe that, over the entire range, the non-thermal linewidth remains lower than the thermal linewidth, and that the linewidth curves shift toward higher values as the temperature increases.
+To compare the cavity-induced EIT linewidths in the thermal (when motional states are included) and non-thermal (when motional states are not considered) cases, we perform simulations for both scenarios using the same values of $\Omega_c$ as those employed in the analytical plot in \autoref{ome_ana}.
+The thermal simulations are carried out over a range of temperatures to capture the dependence of the cavity-induced EIT linewidth on the ion temperature.
+In \autoref{fig:CEIT_b}, the thermal and non-thermal linewidths are presented, with the analytical linewidths from \autoref{ome_ana} used as the reference on the x-axis.\\ It is shown that, over the entire range, the non-thermal linewidth remains lower than the thermal linewidth and that the linewidth curves shift toward higher values as the temperature increases.
 This behavior provides further motivation for quantifying the ion temperature, as it modifies the cavity linewidth, which is highly sensitive to temperature-induced changes in the ion’s motional state.